F3rika/mapPat/docs/source/customGuide.rst

 #.
 When producing counts tables for custom data make sure to follow the layout described at :doc:`inReqCounts`.
 #.
 When producing pathogen specific configuration tables for custom data make sure to follow the layout described at :doc:`inReqConfig`.
 #.
 Make sure to update the general configuration tables in order to include information about your data.
 This is required for mapPat to handle data properly.
 Follow the layout described at :doc:`inReqConfig` to avoid any issues.
 #.
-If possible follow the same structure of data folders as in the `mapPat GitHub repository <https://github.com/F3rika/mapPat.git>`_, and put your custom data in a new folder.
+If possible follow the same structure of data folders as in the `mapPat GitHub repository <https://github.com/F3rika/mapPat/tree/mapPat_Current/App/Input>`_, and put your custom data in a new folder.
 Doing so avoids the necessity of updating the ``mapPat_config.R`` file.
 Mind that the name of the newly added folder must match information from the ``PathogenSelection_ConfigTab.txt`` configuration table.
 #.
 Otherwise it is required to update the ``mapPat_config.R`` file in order to match variables at lines 44-50 with the paths to folders where the new mapPat input is found.

 Moreover, if custom data to be analysed using mapPat are:

-+ SARS-CoV-2 metadata from `GISAID <https://weekly.chinacdc.cn/en/article/doi/10.46234/ccdcw2021.255>`_.
++ SARS-CoV-2 metadata from `GISAID <https://weekly.chinacdc.cn/en/article/doi/10.46234/ccdcw2021.255>`_ or `Nexstrain <https://nextstrain.org/>`_.
-+ mPox or other pathogens’ (excluding SARS-CoV-2) metadata from `Nexstrain <https://nextstrain.org/>`_ or produced through the Nextstrain workflows.
-This metadata should also be accompanied by matched (by identifier) genomic sequences.
++ mPox or other pathogens (excluding SARS-CoV-2) metadata from `Nexstrain <https://nextstrain.org/>`_ or produced through the Nextstrain workflows.
+In this case metadata should also be accompanied by matched (by identifier) genomic sequences.
 Incomplete or low quality sequences should be excluded.

-In Unix-like systems, mapPat input tables can be generated using a dedicated workflow available through the `mapPat GitHub repository <https://github.com/F3rika/mapPat.git>`_.
+In Unix-like systems, mapPat input tables can be generated using a dedicated workflow available through the `mapPat GitHub repository <https://github.com/F3rika/mapPat/tree/mapPat_Current/InputGeneration>`_.
 This workflow, named ``mapPat_inTabGen_WF.py``, collects and organises a series of custom `Perl <https://www.perl.org/>`_ and `Python3 <https://www.python.org/>`_ scripts and generates all the pathogen specific tables required by mapPat.

 The ``mapPat_inTabGen_WF.py`` accepts as inputs: